 The couple was already separated before filming for the show even began.
 One frequent point of contention was Arnaz's constant womanizing.
 An article from People magazine had made its way on set and into Lucy's hands.
 In it, Lucy's publicist Charles Pomerantz spilled the beans on Arnaz's infidelity.

 “Everybody was frozen on the set,” he recalled.
 “She finally came out, tossed the magazine to Desi and said, 'Oh, hell, I could tell them worse than that.'”

 Between Arnaz's cheating and the couple's fighting, few were surprised by their eventual divorce.

 All in the Family is often remembered as one of the best sitcoms in American TV history.
 It was adapted from the British show Till Death Do Us Part, and although the first season was considered a dud, it quickly gained viewership during the second.
 It was known for dealing with sensitive topics such as intolerance against different races and sexual orientations.

-Carroll O'Connor, who played Edith Bunker, had nothing but good things to say about her on-screen husband Jean Stapleton.
+Jean Stapleton, who played Edith Bunker, had nothing but good things to say about her on-screen husband Carroll O'Connor.
 During their first and last tandem talk show appearance, O'Connor insisted that Stapleton loved him.
-He didn't deny it as they discussed All in the Family, as well as O'Connor's film that was coming out at the time.
+She didn't deny it as they discussed All in the Family, as well as O'Connor's film that was coming out at the time.